-S.5505 (Rivera) - on 5/11/21 Senate Finance Committee Agenda
+S.5505 (Rivera) - in Senate Finance Committee

 The Suburban Hospital Alliance of New York State, representing hospitals and health systems on Long Island and in the Hudson Valley, supports A.6256/S.5505, legislation that would amend the Public Health Law to ensure health care providers are adequately reimbursed for telehealth services and patients are afforded appropriate telehealth-related consumer protections.
 These protections include safeguarding the patient's right to receive telehealth services from the covered provider of their choice and preserving their right to choose whether they receive services in-person or via telehealth.